-We offer continued training and professional development opportunities for our volunteer tutors long after they've completed the initial training.
+We offer continued training and professional development opportunities for our volunteer tutors long after completing the initial training.
 Our goal is to offer at least one workshop each month.
-If there is a particular topic you'd like to see us offer a workshop on, please email Heather.
+If there is a particular topic you'd like to see us offer a workshop on, please email Steven.

 Until further notice, all workshops will be on Zoom unless otherwise stated.
 Workshops are designed for current LVCA tutors.